mollydelehant/python-challenge/README.md

 # python-challenge

+update 9/28/2023

+I've added new python files that should show code using basic python functions rather than pandas.
+Apologies, I'm finding it difficult with the timing of the homework and classes to work purely in python for homework while activiely learning pandas.
+I will work on this going forward.

 I used online resources for some areas I got stuck with (listed blow)

 For python bank I used online resources for the following parts of my code: